 Here are just five ways Cant suggests to say “thank you” to the animals this May, and all throughout the year:

-Report animal cruelty.
 When you suspect an animal is in distress, speak up!
 You could save a life.
-Report the situation by calling our toll-free Animal Cruelty Reporting Hotline at 1.855.6BC.SPCA (1.855.622.7722).
-The call centre is open seven days a week.
-You can also contact the hotline for help in dealing with wildlife emergencies.
+Report the situation by calling our toll-free Animal Helpline at 1-855-622-7722.
+The Animal Helpline is open seven days a week.
+You can also contact the Animal Helpline for help in dealing with wildlife emergencies.

-Don’t forget your pets!
 There are many ways to show your furry companions you care.
-From making cat puzzle feeders to baking dog treats to crafting small animal toys, giving back to the ones you love is easy – and fun!
-Check out our “Tip Tuesday” videos too; they offer a ton of useful care and training tips.
-And, of course, try spending more time with your pets.
+From making cat puzzle feeders (PDF) to baking dog treats to crafting small animal toys, giving back to the ones you love is easy.
+And of course, try spending more time with your pets.
 “One of the biggest things you can do for animals is simply taking some extra time to care for and appreciate the ones you already love,” says Cant.
 “Take time to make their lives better and enjoy their company – the rewards you’ll get back will be immeasurable.”